USAID ADMINISTRATOR VISITS THE PATRIARCHATE TO MEET WITH COUNCIL OF HEADS OF CHURCHES

-His Beatitude read the following Sermon to this congregation;
+Before the Holy Communion His Beatitude read the following sermon;

 Beloved Brothers and Sisters in Christ,